 The Export Compliance Officer maintains responsibility for establishing, implementing, and enforcing University-wide export compliance policies, procedures, and guidelines designed to meet or exceed the requirements of the various federal laws governing the export of goods, technology, and information, including compliance with ITAR, EAR, and OFAC regulations.

-The Export Compliance Officer for the University must balance the need for international collaboration in the higher education market with the requirement for all U.S. persons, including institutional persons such as The Pennsylvania State University, to fully comply with all applicable federal export control regulations in their operations.
-In order to accomplish this goal, the University Export Compliance Officer must work closely with faculty, staff, and senior University Administration to establish, implement, and enforce guidelines and procedures designed to minimize the practical impact on University operations while maximizing the compliance efforts of the University.
-Colleges, campuses, departments, units, and administrative divisions may request an internal review and consultation with the University Export Compliance Officer to determine areas of concern within their areas of control and to develop compliance procedures to effectively manage such concerns.
+The Export Compliance Officer for the University must balance international collaboration in the higher education market with the requirement for all U.S. persons, including persons at The Pennsylvania State University, to fully comply with all applicable federal export control regulations.
+To accomplish this goal, the University Export Compliance Officer must work closely with faculty, staff, and senior University Administration to establish, implement, and enforce guidelines and procedures designed to minimize the practical impact on University operations while maximizing the compliance efforts of the University.
+Colleges, campuses, departments, units, and administrative divisions may request an internal review and consultation with the University Export Compliance Officer to determine areas of concern within their areas of control and to develop compliance procedures to manage such matters effectively.

 Export Compliance Plan

 The development of a written compliance plan is a foundational step for an effective export compliance program.
-The Pennsylvania University has prepared an Export Compliance Program document ("ECP") that is intended to outline the University's understanding of the impact of U.S. export control laws on the operations of an internationally-engaged, academic research institution like the University.
-The ECP provides links to relevant forms, materials, government and private guidance documents, and other background information.
-The ECP also provides links to internal University policies, procedures, and practices which have been implemented to facilitate institutional compliance with U.S. export control laws and regulations.
+The Pennsylvania University has prepared an Export Compliance Program document (“ECP”) that outlines the University’s understanding of the impact of U.S. export control laws on the operations of an academic research institution like the University.
+The ECP has links to relevant forms, materials, government and private guidance documents, and other background information.
+The ECP also links internal University policies, procedures, and practices that have been implemented to facilitate institutional compliance with U.S. export control laws and regulations.